akondrahman/akondrahman.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 I am Akond, an assistant professor in the [Department of Computer Science and Software Engineering (CSSE)](https://www.eng.auburn.edu/comp/) at [Auburn University](https://eng.auburn.edu/).
 I am also a faculty member at the [Auburn University Center for AI & Cybersecurity Engineering](https://eng.auburn.edu/au-caice/index).
+Prior to Auburn, I was a tenure-track assistant professor at the [Department of Computer Science](https://www.tntech.edu/engineering/programs/csc/index.php) at Tennessee Tech University from August, 2019 to July, 2022.

 Research Interests
 ======